scala-ide/docs/dev/setup/setup.rst

 	$ git clone git@github.com:<username>/scala-ide.git

-Make sure to `add an *upstream* <http://help.github.com/fork-a-repo/>` to the original scala-ide git remote repository, so that you can keep fetching the latest changes made in the project and re-integrate them back in your fork.
+Make sure to `add an Upstream <http://help.github.com/fork-a-repo/#Set-Up-Your-Local-Repo>`_ pointing to the original scala-ide git remote repository, so that you can keep fetching the latest changes made in the project, and easily integrate them back in your fork.

 Now, fire up Eclipse and import the Scala IDE project.
 In a few moment you will be all set to start hacking on the Scala IDE!